ycherkasov/historical-projects/strauscpp4/ch07_ptrs_arrays/readme.txt

 * Bit field saves data space, but the size of the code needed to manipulate these variables increases
 * The language doesn't keep track of which kind of value is held by a union
 * On some machines, an int and an int* do not occupy the same amount of space
-* Union that halds current type info is often called a tagged union or a discriminated union
+* Union that holds current type info is often called a tagged union or a discriminated union
 * An anonymous union is an object, not a type, and its members can be accessed without mentioning an object name
 * In general, prefer the enum classes
 * The underlying type must be one of the signed or unsigned integer types (§6.2.4)